-Rifapentine is used in one dose/wk regimens (see Table: Dosing of Oral First-Line Anti-TB Drugs* Dosing of Oral First-Line Anti-TB Drugs* Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more ) but is not used in children or patients with HIV (because of unacceptable treatment failure rates) or extrapulmonary TB.
-It is also used in a 12-dose, once/wk DOT regimen with INH for TB prophylaxis.
-This prophylactic combination is not recommended for children < 2 yr, HIV-infected patients receiving antiretroviral treatment, pregnant women, or women expecting to become pregnant during treatment because safety in these groups is unknown.
+Rifapentine is used in one dose/week regimens and the new 4-month treatment regimen but is not used in children or patients with HIV (because of unacceptable treatment failure rates) or extrapulmonary TB Extrapulmonary Tuberculosis (TB) Tuberculosis outside the lung usually results from hematogenous dissemination.
+Sometimes infection directly extends from an adjacent organ.
+Symptoms vary by site but generally include fever... read more .
+It is also used in a 12-dose, once/week DOT regimen with INH for TB prophylaxis.
+This prophylactic combination is not recommended for children < 2 years old, HIV-infected patients receiving antiretroviral treatment, pregnant women, or women expecting to become pregnant during treatment because safety in these groups is unknown.

 Pyrazinamide (PZA) is an oral bactericidal drug.
-When used during the intensive initial 2 mo of treatment, it shortens the duration of therapy to 6 mo and prevents development of resistance to RIF.
+When used during the intensive initial 2 months of treatment, it shortens the duration of therapy to 6 months and prevents development of resistance to RIF.

-The major adverse effects of pyrazinamide are GI upset and hepatitis.
+The major adverse effects of PZA are gastrointestinal upset and hepatitis.
 It often causes hyperuricemia, which is generally mild and only rarely induces gout.
 PZA is commonly used during pregnancy, but its safety has not been confirmed.

 Other antibiotics are active against TB and are used primarily when patients have drug-resistant TB (DR-TB) or do not tolerate one of the first-line drugs.
-The 2 most important classes are aminoglycosides (and the closely related polypeptide drug, capreomycin) and fluoroquinolones; aminoglycosides are available only for parenteral use.
+Until 2016, the 2 most important classes were the aminoglycosides and the closely related polypeptide drug, capreomycin (injectable only), and the fluoroquinolones.

-Streptomycin, once the most commonly used aminoglycoside, is very effective and bactericidal.
+Streptomycin, the first and once the most commonly used injectable, is now uncommonly used and is increasingly difficult to obtain because of its replacement by newer injectable and oral second-line drugs.
+It is very effective and bactericidal.
 Resistance is still relatively uncommon in the US but is more common globally.
 CSF penetration is poor, and intrathecal administration should not be used if other effective drugs are available.

 Dose-related adverse effects of streptomycin include renal tubular damage, vestibular damage, and ototoxicity.
 The dose is about 15 mg/kg IM.
-The maximum is usually 1 g for adults, reduced to 0.75 g [10 mg/kg] for those ≥ 60 yr.
-To limit dose-related adverse effects, clinicians give the drug only 5 days/wk for up to 2 mo.
-Then it may be given twice/wk for another 2 mo if necessary.
-In patients with renal insufficiency, dosing frequency should be reduced (eg, 12 to 15 mg/kg/dose 2 or 3 times/wk).
+The maximum is usually 1 g for adults, reduced to 0.75 g (10 mg/kg) for those ≥ 60 years.
+To limit dose-related adverse effects, clinicians give the drug only 5 days/week for up to 2 months.
+Then it may be given twice/week for another 2 months if necessary.
+In patients with renal insufficiency, dosing frequency should be reduced (eg, 12 to 15 mg/kg/dose 2 or 3 times/week).
 Patients should be monitored with appropriate testing of balance, hearing, and serum creatinine levels.